 New England Ski Towns: Stowe, Killington, Sugarloaf, and the White Mountains

 Spending spring break on the snowy slopes of some of America's top ski resorts can be tremendously rewarding.
 New England has several fine areas for this pursuit, from Stowe and Killington in Vermont to the several resorts of the White Mountains in New Hampshire to Sugarloaf and Sunday River in Maine.
 See above for a discussion on gay spring break ski vacations in Colorado and Utah.
-New England ski areas not only have great slopes, they're in a very gay-friendly part of the country.
+New England ski areas not only have great slopes, but they're also in a very gay-friendly part of the country.

 08 of 11